Fiona Patten: Early life and career

 Patten was born in Canberra, Australian Capital Territory, the daughter of Colin Richard Lloyd "Rick" Patten, an Australian naval officer, and his wife Anne, a Scottish-born public servant who worked for a government-owned telecommunications company.

 Rick and Anne Patten had met in Scotland, where the former had been posted, and after her birth Patten spent parts of her childhood in the United Kingdom and the United States, in concert with her father's postings.
-Patten has two younger sisters.
+Patten has a younger sister and a younger brother.

 Patten received her primary education overseas.
 She excelled in sport and took particular interest in swimming.
 Upon returning to Australia with her family in 1978, Patten attended Hawker College in Canberra where she studied Mathematics, Physics, Chemistry, Industrial Arts, Technical Drawing, Landscape Design and Environmental Studies.
 She went on to study Landscape Architecture and Industrial Design at the University of Canberra.
 She later graduated with qualifications in fashion design and started her own fashion label, Body Politics.
 The first boutique was opened in Yarralumla in the late 1980s, where she sold her own fashion creations as well as the designs of colleagues in Sydney.
 During the early 1990s recession in Australia, interest in Patten's expensive collection was received largely from workers in the sex industry.

 Business career, 1988–2014

 Body Politics

 Patten started her career with her company Body Politics.
 With her large clientele of sex workers, Patten became interested in sex workers' rights, eventually joining Workers in Sex Employment (WISE), a lobbying group, to inform at-risk members of the population about the emerging threat of HIV/AIDS.
-Patten was employed as an outreach speaker, and would once a week visit brothels to teach the women about safe sex.
+Patten was employed as an outreach speaker and would once a week visit brothels to teach the women about safe sex.

 From 1990 to 1992, Patten was a sex worker herself.
 Her initial encounter began at Tiffany's Palace in Canberra, where she had intercourse with a client when another worker was unavailable.

 Patten eventually lost interest in her work, which had also interfered with her social and professional life.
 After working as a female escort in Cairns, Queensland, Patten quit sex work in 1992 and continued in sex education.